OpenDataServices/cove/README.rst

 CoVE currently supports conversion from:

 * JSON to multi-tabbed Excel files
-* Excel to JSON (it uses the `flatten-tool <(https://github.com/OpenDataServices/flatten-tool>`_ for conversion)
+* Excel to JSON (it uses the `flatten-tool <https://github.com/OpenDataServices/flatten-tool>`_ for conversion)

-If a JSON schema is supplied, CoVE can use either field names, or user-friendly column titles.
+If a JSON schema is supplied, CoVE can use either field names or user-friendly column titles.

 User Flows
 ==========